 ABSTRACT

-Background: Data from the National Health and Nutrition Examination Survey (NHANES) program are freely available.
-However, analysis of these data may be time-intensive and challenging.
+Background: Data from the US National Health and Nutrition Examination Survey (NHANES) program are freely available.
+However, analysis of these data requires statistical programming knowledge.

-Objectives: Develop, validate, and share an open-source web application that allows for interactive, exploratory analysis of NHANES data that can be used and extended upon by others.

-Methods: We developed the open-source web application using the R programming language and several R packages.
-We validated the web application by using it to reproduce results from two prior studies and a report from the Centers for Disease Control.
-To demonstrate the application’s capabilities, we estimated characteristics of adults in the US, the prevalence of hypertension, distribution of the number of antihypertensive medication classes being used, prevalence of controlled blood pressure (BP) among those with hypertension, and the prevalence of resistant hypertension.
+Methods: We developed and validated an open-source web application using the R programming language and R packages that provides hypertension statistics for US adults using 10 cycles of NHANES data, 1999-2000 through 2017-2020.
+This application uses drop-down menus that allows users to estimate crude and age-adjusted means and proportions.
+To demonstrate the application’s capabilities, we estimated hypertension statistics for US adults.

-Results: The estimated mean systolic BP for all US adults was 123 mm Hg in 1999-2000, 120 mm Hg in 2009-2010, and 123 mm Hg in 2017-2020.
-The estimated prevalence of hypertension among US adults was lowest in 2009-2010 (43.3%) and highest in 2017-2020 (46.6%), with the estimated number of US adults with hypertension increasing from 89.8 million in 1999-2000 to 115.3 million in 2017-2020 .
-The age adjusted mean systolic BP was 140 in 1999-2000, 134 in 2009-2010, and 136 in 2017-2020 among US adults with hypertension.
-Among US adults who self-reported taking antihypertensive medication, the percentage taking four or more classes of antihypertensive medication increased from 3.5% in 1999-2000 to 7.6% in 2017-2020.
-The age-adjusted estimated prevalence of BP control among US adults with hypertension was 10.2%, 25.8%, and 23.8% in 1999-2000, 2009-2010, and 2017-2020, respectively.
-Among US adults with hypertension who self-reported taking antihypertensive medication, the prevalence of resistant hypertension was 13.7% in 1999-2000, 17.7% in 2009-2010, and 16.2% in 2017-2020.
+Results: The estimated mean systolic blood pressure (BP) for US adults was 123 mm Hg in 1999-2000, 120 mm Hg in 2009-2010, and 123 mm Hg in 2017-2020.
+The estimated prevalence of hypertension, systolic BP ≥130 mmHg, diastolic BP ≥80 mmHg or self-reported antihypertensive medication use, among US adults was lowest in 2009-2010 (43.3%) and highest in 2017-2020 (46.6%), with the estimated number of US adults with hypertension increasing from 89.8 million in 1999-2000 to 115.3 million in 2017-2020 .
+The age-adjusted estimated prevalence of systolic BP <130 mmHg and diastolic BP <80 mmHg among US adults with hypertension was 10.2%, 25.8%, and 23.8% in 1999-2000, 2009-2010, and 2017-2020, respectively.
+Among US adults with hypertension who self-reported taking antihypertensive medication, the prevalence of resistant hypertension was 13.7% in 1999-2000 and 16.2% in 2017-2020.
+The app was validated by replicating statistics from publications in JAMA, the Morbidity and Mortality Weekly Report, and Hypertension.

-Conclusions.: The web application developed in the current analysis may increase the usage of NHANES data for research and policy decision making, ensuring results are valid, transparent, and reproducible.
+Conclusions: The application developed and validated is publicly available and produced valid, transparent, and reproducible results.

-The National Health and Nutrition Examination Survey (NHANES) is a program conducted by the US National Center for Health Statistics (NCHS) of the Centers for Disease Control and Prevention (CDC) and is designed to assess the health and nutritional status of the US population.
-NHANES data have been used to provide nationally representative estimates for adults living in the United States (US) in multiple studies of cardiometabolic outcomes.
-For example, NHANES data have been used to estimate the impact of the lower blood pressure (BP) levels used to define hypertension and controlled BP in the 2017 American College of Cardiology/American Heart Association (ACC/AHA) BP guideline versus the Seventh Joint National Committee (JNC7) BP guideline on the proportion and number of US adults with hypertension, recommended antihypertensive medication and with uncontrolled BP.
-Additionally, NHANES data have been used to track the proportion of US adults with controlled BP, which were included in a Call-to-Action to Control BP from the US Surgeon General.
+The National Health and Nutrition Examination Survey (NHANES) is a program conducted by the US National Center for Health Statistics (NCHS) of the Centers for Disease Control and Prevention (CDC) and is designed to assess the health and nutritional status of the non-institutionalized US population.
+NHANES data have been used to provide hypertension statistics for non-institutionalized US adults with important policy and public health implications.
+For example, NHANES data have been used to estimate the impact of the lower blood pressure (BP) levels that define hypertension and controlled BP in the 2017 American College of Cardiology/American Heart Association (ACC/AHA) BP guideline versus the Seventh Joint National Committee (JNC7) BP guideline.
+Additionally, NHANES data have been used to track the proportion of US adults with hypertension that have controlled BP, which were included in a Call-to-Action to Control BP from the US Surgeon General.